Christadelphians

-The Christadelphians (/ˌkrɪstəˈdɛlfiənz/) are a restorationist and millenarian Christian group who hold a view of biblical unitarianism.
-There are approximately 50,000 Christadelphians in around 120 countries.
-The movement developed in the United Kingdom and North America in the 19th century around the teachings of John Thomas, who coined the name Christadelphian from the Greek words for Christ (Christos) and brothers (adelphoi).
+The Christadelphians (/ˌkrɪstəˈdɛlfiənz/) are a restorationist and nontrinitarian (Biblical Unitarian) Christian denomination.
+The name means 'brothers and sisters in Christ', from the Greek words for Christ (Christos) and brothers (adelphoi).

-Asserting the Bible as the sole basis of their beliefs, Christadelphians differ from mainstream Christianity in a number of doctrinal areas.
-For example, they reject the Trinity and the immortality of the soul, believing these to be corruptions of original Christian teaching.
-They were initially found predominantly in the developed English-speaking world, but expanded in developing countries after the Second World War.
+Christadelphians believe in the inspiration of the Bible, the Virgin Birth, the status of Jesus as the son of God, believer's baptism, the resurrection of the dead, the second coming of Christ, and the future kingdom of God on earth.
+However, they reject a number of mainstream Christian doctrines, for example the Trinity and the immortality of the soul, believing these to be corruptions of original Christian teaching.

+The movement developed in the United Kingdom and North America in the 19th century around the teachings of John Thomas and they were initially found predominantly in the developed English-speaking world, expanding in developing countries after the Second World War.
+In 2009, the BBC estimated there were approximately 50,000 Christadelphians in around 120 countries.
 Congregations are traditionally referred to as "ecclesias".